Azure/connectthedots/Devices/DeviceSetup.md

 1. [Arduino UNO with weather shield](GatewayConnectedDevices/Arduino%20UNO/Weather/WeatherShieldJson/Arduino-and-Weather-Shield-setup.md)
 2. [Raspberry Pi](Gateways/GatewayService/RaspberryPi-Gateway-setup.md)

-If you're following the getting started project, the next task is the [sample website deployment](../Azure/WebSite/WebsitePublish.md).

 ## Build your own

 To build your own end-to-end configuration you need to identify and configure the device(s) that will be producing the data to be pushed to Azure and displayed/analyzed.
 Devices fall generally into two categories - those that can connect directly to the Internet, and those that need to connect to the Internet through some intermediate device or gateway.
 Sample code and documentation can be found in the following folders: